 Same planet.
 Different realities.

-I have seem members of my own family living in conditions that would be unthinkable for us born on the right hemisphere.
+I have seen members of my own family living in conditions that would be unthinkable for us born in the right hemisphere.

 I did wonder if I should feel guilty.
 But I did not wonder for long.

 I know the generosity of the poor.
 I know that they would never want me to walk every day feeling guilty for my life, my roof, my education, the abundance of the society in which I was born.

 However, I believe I have a duty towards people who are less lucky.

 I am of the opinion that I and all of us, who do not have to worry about our mere survival, should use our privileges as leverage to make our world a better place for everybody.
 We should work to serve others, to advance humanity on behalf of all, to foster progress that leaves no one behind.

 We should work hard to lift people out of poverty, to alleviate pains and bridge gaps, to protect peace, and our planet.